Tprice-90/gaming_franchises_frontend/README.md

 ### Issue
 When running the project, everything compiled properly, however looking into the console, there is a CORS error, I think the sollution will be to update the Express project to allow CORS.

+### 2022/11/27
+- Solved CORS issue by installing and configuring cors on backend server
+- Had another issue afterwards where request was not sending properly, but fixed it by correcting the `gameURL` variable in game-service.ts file, though card is not loading properly still
+-